Bibekdhkl/Backend-THA/Day1/readme.md

 -----------------------------------------------------------------------

-Postgres Notes
+## Postgres Notes

--Install Postgres from their website as per the machine
+- Install Postgres from their website as per the machine

-Using Guide
+### Running Postgres
-	> sudo su - postgres = on terminal type this to enter postgres with username postgres
-	> psql = to enter inside
+	sudo su - postgres = on terminal type this to enter postgres with username postgres psql = after this you are able to enter postgres command

-\conninfo to see connection
+	\conninfo =  to see whether connection successful or